pablodevs/AliensGame/README.md

-# "Marcianitos" game using Javascript, HTML/CSS 🎈🎊
+# Aliens game using Javascript, HTML/CSS 🎈🎊

-The game goal is to KILL all the martians by clicking on them.
+The game goal is to KILL all the aliens by clicking on them.

 ## 🌱  How to start this project